edgeofsanity76/StickerBomb/README.md

         }
 ```

+## Notes

+- If you see gaps in the final image, try increasing the number of stickers per grid cell.
+Default is 30.

 ## Concept

 The concept is based on the idea of a "sticker bomb," where multiple stickers are layered on top of each other to create a visually appealing collage.
 The application randomly selects images from a provided set and places them on a canvas, applying random rotations and positions to create a dynamic effect.